 Then there are other industries that don’t use coupons.

 If you’ve been trying to figure out what kind of promotion you can create for your business, read through the Q&A below for inspiration:

 1. We are an equine and small animal vet clinic.
 What kind of promotion can we share on Facebook?

 If people are coming to you because you have a special skill set or knowledge base, that expertise is valuable to your customers.
 Share what you know, that they don’t.

-That’s what Scribblers—an online calligraphy supply company—did when they offered a downloadable guide of calligraphy tips through Social Campaigns.
+That’s what Scribblers — an online calligraphy supply company — did when they offered a downloadable guide of calligraphy tips.
 They promoted it through Facebook posts, Facebook ads, and an email to their 4,000 contacts.
-It was clearly something their audience wanted—Scribblers gained 116 fans in the first 24 hours of the campaign.

-The vet clinic—or any type of business that uses their knowledge as a commodity—can do the same thing.
+Any type of business that uses their knowledge as a commodity can do the same thing.
 Think about the tips you offer on a regular basis.
 Create a top 10 list from that advice.
 Write a short ebook or guide to share.

 2. I run social media marketing for an IT company, and I have a narrow audience.
 Do you have any tips for B2B pages?

 B2Bs that have a longer sales cycle can use Facebook to nurture prospects towards a sale.
 PropertyMinder, a real estate website design and marketing firm, ran four Facebook promotions that offered fans free webinars on topics like how to run and market a successful open house.
 The tips provided there are a free sample of what the firm can do for potential clients.
 Anyone who watched the webinar — and found it was helpful — will be more likely to sign up for PropertyMinder’s services.